In-Home Veterinary Hospice and End of Life Care for your Beloved Pet

 One of the most difficult decisions we make as pet owners is deciding when to say goodbye.
 Our Paws at Home team does our best to help make this time of transition go as smoothly as possible for your family.

-Your pet stays at home where they are most comfortable while receiving end of life care with Dr. Kristin Spear and Paws at Home, Inc.
+Your pet stays at home where they are most comfortable while receiving end of life care with Dr. Kristin Spear and the Paws at Home Team.

 We also offer to facilitate cremation where you may choose to have your pet’s ashes returned to you.